What Is Black Hat SEO? A Definition for beginners.

 Are Black Hat SEO Techniques For You?

-If your answer is yes, you should avoid Black Hat SEO at all costs.
+Thus, if your answer is yes, you should avoid Black Hat SEO at all costs.
 Rather, you should look for alternative means of improving your search engine rankings such as white hat techniques.